 Secured Credit Cards vs Unsecured Credit Cards

-An unsecured credit card may make more sense if you already have good credit and want to take advantage of a higher credit limit or more credit card rewards.
+An unsecured credit card may make more sense if you already have good credit and don’t want to put down a security deposit.

-However, these aren’t the only two situations where secured credit cards and unsecured cards can differ.
-Let’s learn more about the difference between secured credit cards and unsecured credit cards.
+Let’s learn more about the difference between secured and unsecured credit cards.

 1. What is a secured credit card?